-Principal Element Description Key Features Base Salary Provides the fixed portion of an executive's compensation that reflects scope of skills, experience and performance Provides a base component of total compensation Established largely based on scope of responsibilities, market conditions, and individual and Company factors Annual Incentive Compensation Provides "at risk" pay that reflects annual Company performance and individual performance Aligns executive and shareholder interests Designed to reward performance consistent with financial and individual operational performance objectives 2018 was our third year using defined performance objectives, following our previous use of a fully discretionary program Long-Term Incentive ("LTI") Compensation Includes PSUs that "cliff vest" following a three-year performance period subject to the Company's achievement of financial performance metrics selected by the Compensation Committee.
-RSUs vest in three equal annual installments beginning on the one-year anniversary of the grant date Other Benefits and Perquisites Reflects the Bermuda location of our corporate headquarters, as well as specific local market and competitive practices such as retirement benefits, Bermudian payroll and social insurance tax contributions Provides benefits consistent with certain local market practices in our Bermuda location in order to remain competitive in the marketplace for industry talent Promotes retention of executive leadership team Employment Agreements Provides certain protections for executives and their families in the event of death or long-term disability, termination, or change in control Change in control contractual benefits are payable only in a "double trigger" situation where employment is terminated following a change of control Promotes retention over a multi-year term and a sense of security
+Principal Element Description Key Features Base Salary Provides the fixed portion of an executive's compensation that reflects scope of skills, experience and performance · Annual Incentive Compensation Provides "at risk" pay that reflects annual Company performance and individual performance Aligns executive and shareholder interests Designed to reward performance consistent with financial and individual operational performance objectives 2018 was our third year using defined performance objectives, following our previous use of a fully discretionary program Long- Term Incentive ("LTI") Compensation Includes PSUs that "cliff vest" following a three-year performance period subject to the Company's achievement of financial performance metrics selected by the Compensation Committee.
+RSUs vest in three equal annual installments beginning on the one-year anniversary of the grant date Aligns executive and shareholder interests Drives long-term performance and promotes retention Shareholder dilution issues are considered when making equity awards PSUs do not vest unless performance measurements are met and can vest from 50% to 150% depending on the level of achievement The top three executives received LTI awards in 2017 comprising 75% PSUs and 25% RSUs; other executives receive annual awards comprising 65% PSUs and 35% RSUs Other Benefits and Perquisites Reflects the Bermuda location of our corporate headquarters, as well as specific local market and competitive practices such as retirement benefits, Bermudian payroll and social insurance tax contributions Provides benefits consistent with certain local market practices in our Bermuda location in order to remain competitive in the marketplace for industry talent Promotes retention of executive leadership team Employment Agreements Provides certain protections for executives and their families in the event of death or long-term disability, termination, or change in control Change in control contractual benefits are payable only in a "double trigger" situation where employment is terminated following a change of control Provides Enstar with protections such as restrictive covenants (non-competition, non-solicitation, confidentiality, etc.) Promotes retention over a multi-year term and a sense of security among the leadership team Consistent with competitive conditions and legal requirements in Bermuda and the U.K.